aws-samples/aws-service-catalog-reference-architectures/README.md

 ## Acknowledgments

-The following AWS team members have provided guidance, code review and other assistance throughout the design of this reference architecture.
+The following AWS team members have provided guidance, code review and other assistance throughout the design of this reference blueprint.

 * David Aiken - AWS Solutions Architect Manager
 * Mahdi - Service Calalog Business Development